Health and the Highly Sensitive Person

 Please note that I am NOT suggesting you ignore or avoid a prescribed course of action from your physician.
 You need to have that conversation with your physician and the rest of your health care team to agree on the best path for you.
 By understanding your own sensitivities and the way you respond to treatments, you can be a strong partner with your healthcare team and make sure you’re creating the best strategy to address your situation.

 Want to talk with me about your situation?
 I'd love to hear from you.
-Schedule a free Welcoming Wellness call and we'll see if working together makes sense.
+Connect with me and we'll see if working together makes sense.